 Born in Berlin, Agneel's bags are refined, and utterly timeless.
 They can be styled to chic avail with jeans and dresses alike, while the gold metal hardware adds in indisputable premium feel.

 Photo:Courtesy of Roop

 It takes a great deal to surprise the Who What Wear team, but that's exactly what happened when we saw the price of Roop's satin bags.
 A high-street price for a conscious, boutique Brit label?
 We can't say no to that…

-Made in Barcelona by traditional artisans, The Sant's bags are on every WWW UK team member's wish list.
+Made in Barcelona by traditional artisans, The Sant's bags have become a firm favourite amongst our team.
 With their signature scrunchie handles and structured bodies, their play on proportion makes them look all the more premium.

 Mashu is an ethical handbag brand that is designed in the UK and handcrafted by expert artisans in Greece.
-Using only sustainably sourced materials that don't harm the environment, it's a mid-range purchase you can feel good about.
+Using only sustainably sourced materials that don't harm the environment, it's a mid-range purchase you can feel really great about.